Server - Speed Optimization

 Google Pagespeed module for nginx ( done )

 Google has PageSpeed modules that execute optimization on my server.
 There was also PageSpeed Service that optimized web site automatically and serve it from Google servers, exactly like CDN.
-Sadly, is PageSpeed Service not currently accepting new signups
+Sadly, the PageSpeed Service not currently accepting new signups.

 We will be using ngx_pagespeed module, and for that, we need to recompile nginx.
 Later, we will enable pagespeed only on desired domains by using custom nginx directives.